anmolwadhwaxx/logsense-ai/README.md

 The `/api/analyze` route and Kestra workflow both follow `workflows/api-contract.md`.
 This keeps autonomous agents, local mocks, and Vercel deployments aligned.

+The live demo is deployed on Vercel and uses a mocked API that mirrors the Kestra workflow output to ensure deterministic, hackathon-safe behavior.

 ## Sponsor Alignment

 1. **Kestra (Wakanda Data Award)** – Workflow YAML demonstrates AI Agent usage, deterministic decisions, and synthetic ingestion.